dg5lp/JTDX-Helper-159/README.md

 ==========================================================================

-The FT8-Helper program was developed as macro extension for WSJT-X using the Quick-Macros program.
-Comparing to other FT8-Robot programs, the FT8-Helper is more “intelligent”, it interprets the received messages of WSJTX and acts according to the own auto-sequencing and programmable QSO strategy.
-The delivered EXE file contains the licence for Quick-Macros.
+The JTDX-Helper program was developed as macro extension for JTDX using the Quick-Macros program.
+Comparing to other FT8-Robot programs, the JTDX-Helper is more “intelligent”, it interprets the received messages of WSJTX and acts according to the own auto-sequencing and programmable QSO strategy.
+The JTDX-Helper is a "portable" program, to execute it no installaton of Quick-Macros required!
+Simply copy and start it.

 Main Features: